 Office: Sitterly House 107

 Education: A.B., Bryn Mawr College, 1972; Ph.D., Indiana University, 1992

-Wendy Kolmar is Director of Women’s Studies, Professor of English and Associate Dean for Curriculum and Faculty Development.
+Biography: Wendy Kolmar is Professor of English and of Women’s and Gender Studies.
 She teaches courses on feminist theory and the history of feminist thought, Victorian literature, women and literature, gothic and supernatural literature, film and literary criticism.
-She serves regularly as a consultant and reviewer for women’s and gender studies programs and also served for many years on various governing bodies of the National Women’s Studies Association.
-Her publications include Haunting the House of Fiction: Feminist Perspectives on Ghost Stories by American Women (with Lynette Carpenter, 1991), Creating an Inclusive College Curriculum: A Teaching Source Book from the New Jersey Project (edited with Ellen G. Friedman, Charley B. Flint, and Paula Rothenberg, 1996); A Selected Annotated Bibliography of Ghost Stories by British and American Women Writers (with Lynette Carpenter, 1998), Feminist Theory: A Reader (with Fran Batkowski, now entering its third edition.), and a special issue of Women’s Studies Quarterly, entitled Looking Across the Lens: Women’s Studies and Film.
+She serves regularly as a consultant and reviewer for women’s and gender studies programs around the country and also served for many years on various governing bodies of the National Women’s Studies Association.
+Her publications include Haunting the House of Fiction: Feminist Perspectives on Ghost Stories by American Women (with Lynette Carpenter ‑‑ 1991); Creating an Inclusive College Curriculum: A Teaching Source Book from the New Jersey Project (edited with Ellen G. Friedman, Charley B. Flint, and Paula Rothenberg — 1996); A Selected Annotated Bibliography of Ghost Stories by British and American Women Writers (with Lynette Carpenter –1998); Feminist Theory: A Reader ( with Fran Batkowski, now in its second edition.) and a special issue of Women’s Studies Quarterly, entitled Looking Across the Lens: Women’s Studies and Film.